Walkin' on the Sun

 "Walkin' on the Sun" is a song by American rock band Smash Mouth from their first album, Fush Yu Mang (1997).
-Smash Mouth released it as their debut single in June 1997, the song was Smash Mouth's first major single, reaching No. 1 on the US Billboard Modern Rock Tracks chart and No. 2 on the Billboard Hot 100 Airplay chart.
+The band released it as their debut single in June 1997, and it reached No. 1 on the US Billboard Modern Rock Tracks chart and No. 2 on the Billboard Hot 100 Airplay chart.
 It was also a success abroad, peaking at No. 3 in Canada and Iceland, No. 5 in Italy and Spain, and No. 7 in Australia, where it is certified platinum for shipments exceeding 70,000 units.

 Background

 Smash Mouth guitarist Greg Camp said about "Walkin' on the Sun":

 It was written during the whole Rodney King thing.
 The song was basically a social and racial battle cry.
 It was a sort of "Can't we all get along?" song for the time when I wrote it.
 It was just about all the things that were going on around me as a young person.
 And I'm, like, God, what is going on?
 I don't understand why this is happening.
 It's like we might as well be walking around a planet on fire.
 And that's how it came about.

 Paul De Lisle, the band's bassist, stated the original version of "Walkin' on the Sun" was more of a rap song.
 The band decided to record the song for Fush Yu Mang after drummer Kevin Coleman discovered a demo on one of Camp's tapes; it was the last song to be added to the album.

 The guitar riff present throughout the song has been compared to a riff from "Swan's Splashdown" by Perrey & Kingsley, from their 1966 album The In Sound from Way Out, as well as the Hohner Pianet riff from The Zombies' "She's Not There".